ClamChauder/cse15l-lab-reports/LabReport2.md

 - I learned how to host a web server on local and remote terminals using the `java` command with a port.
 - Using the `curl` command, you can display contents of a link to the terminal or save its contents to another file.
 - I learned how to generate public and private keys using `ssh-keygen`and how to configure it in a remote server to not require a password when using `ssh` to connect to that server.
 - Using the `echo` command, you can create a new file with text inside.
+For example, to create a file named `hello.txt` with the words "Hello World" inside, you can use `echo Hello World > hello.txt`.
 - Using the `scp` command, you can copy files and directories between two locations.
+If i wanted to copy the `hello.txt` file that was just created on my local machine to the remote server, I could use `scp hello.txt bpchau@ieng6.ucsd.edu:~/`